-Jasmine Lin (they/them) is a multidisciplinary artist who graduated magna cum laude from UCLA in 2017 with a B.A. in Communications Studies.
-Upon graduating, Jasmine studied at Jiaotong University in Shanghai and led the Events & Education Department at MoCA Shanghai as a UCLA Confucius Institute China Arts Postgraduate Fellow.
-As of 2020, Jasmine is a dancer represented by Bloc Talent Agency, an artist-in-residence at NAVEL LA, and a Women Excel Project filmmaker grantee.
+Jas Lin (they/them) is a multidisciplinary artist who graduated magna cum laude from UCLA in 2017 with a B.A. in Communications Studies.
+Upon graduating, they studied at Jiaotong University in Shanghai and led the Events & Education Department at MoCA Shanghai as a UCLA Confucius Institute China Arts Postgraduate Fellow.
+Jas is now an internationally working performance artist, choreographer, and movement facilitator based in Los Angeles.

 Years after graduating, the Norma J. Ehrlich Scholarship continues to gift Jasmine a consistently inspiring and caring community.
 Jasmine is immensely grateful for Craig’s generosity and commitment.